World Without End (Follett novel): Plot summary

 After William, the new Earl of Shiring, dies from the plague along with all his male heirs, Ralph sees a chance to become Earl.
-After murdering his young wife Matilda (Tilly) he arranges his marriage to William's widow Lady Phillipa, whom he has long desired, and makes himself Earl.
+After murdering his young wife Matilda (Tilly), he arranges his marriage to William's widow Lady Phillipa, whom he has long desired, and makes himself Earl.
 However Philippa spurns him and leaves for the Kingsbridge nunnery, where she and Merthin fall in love in 1350 and she conceives his child.
 Afraid of Ralph's wrath, Philippa seduces Ralph to make him believe the child is his.
 As a result, Merthin and Philippa cannot continue their liaison.

 After two years, the plague dissipates and Caris renounces her vows, after finally being able to run her own independent hospital, and marries Merthin.
 After ten years of hardship, the people of Kingsbridge are granted a borough charter, freeing them from the lordship of the priory, and Merthin becomes alderman.
 Merthin also solves the long troublesome problem of why the vault of the cathedral collapsed by dismantling and rebuilding one of the towers which he redesigns to be the tallest building in England.
 Although Ralph continues to harbour a grudge against Wulfric, he is forced by the labour shortages caused by the plague to allow Wulfric to regain his father's land.
 When Sam, the secret son of Ralph, kills the local bailiff's son and is sentenced to death, Gwenda reveals his true parentage to Ralph to gain Sam's release.
 Armed with this knowledge, Ralph blackmails Gwenda into having sex with him again.
-When Sam walks in on this, there is struggle in which Sam and Gwenda kill Ralph.
-Davey, Gwenda's second son, negotiates a free tenancy and marries Amabel, the daughter of Wulfric's former wife-to-be, proving to Gwenda that her life has had some worth.
+When Sam walks in on this, there is a struggle during which Sam and Gwenda kill Ralph.
+Davey, Gwenda's second son, negotiates a free tenancy and marries Amabel, the daughter of Wulfric's former wife-to-be Annet.
+Gwenda foresees a positive future for her grandchildren and feels that her struggles have been worth it.

-Gwenda's conniving brother Philemon becomes Prior of Kingsbridge and even tries to become Bishop, but his ambition is ruined after Sir Thomas Langley dies of old age.
-Merthin keeps his promise and digs up the letter which reveals that the deposed King Edward II had secretly survived and had taken the identity of one of his attackers.
-Merthin trades the letter to a member of the king's court in exchange for Philemon's departure from Kingsbridge forever.
+Gwenda's conniving brother Philemon becomes Prior of Kingsbridge and even tries to become Bishop, but his ambition is thwarted after Sir Thomas Langley dies of old age.
+Merthin keeps his promise and digs up the letter which reveals that the deposed King Edward II had secretly survived and had taken the identity of one of his attackers and fled the country.
+Merthin trades the letter to a member of the king's court in exchange for Philemon's departure from Kingsbridge forever - promoting him as the English ambassador to the Avignon Papacy.

 As the plague comes back, Caris's intelligence, practical sense and determination allow the townspeople to subdue this second outbreak, making her the most popular and revered figure in Kingsbridge.
 Merthin completes his spire and succeeds in making Kingsbridge cathedral the tallest building in England.
 He tops the spire with a statue of an angel modelled on Caris.